 “A child is strapped onto someone’s back from the time he wakes up in the morning to the time he is put to bed at night.”(Maretzki, 107).

 Once the baby is three to four months old, the mother returns to work in the mountain fields.
-In the morning, before leaving, the mother helps strap the baby to grandmother’s back using a obi-style strap.
-The grandmother then wanders around the village, socializing and exercising, between returns trips from the mother to feed the baby.
+In the morning, before leaving, the mother helps strap the baby to the grandmother’s back using an obi-style strap.
+The grandmother then wanders around the village, socializing and exercising, between returns trips of the mother to feed the baby.

 There is little concern about supporting the infant’s head or neck: